YotaYota/notes/clean_architecture.md

 These diciplines are linked to architecture

+- We use structured programming as the algorithmic foundation of our modules.
 - We use polymorphism as the mechanism to cross architectural boundaries.
-- We use functional programming tp impose dicipline on the location of and access to data.
+- We use functional programming to impose dicipline on the location of and access to data.
-- We use structured programming as the algorithmic foundation of our modules.

 ### Structured Programming